 This large foodie feast is a popular part of the Cypriot culture and is a social event rather than a formal meal.
 Whether you order a fish, meat or vegetarian meze, typically there should be around 15-20 dishes, including dips and bread!
 Make sure to order a fish Meze at Thalassa restaurant, located at Governors Beach in Limassol.
 This incredible feast featured squid, cuttlefish, sea bass and octopus as well as vegetables, fries and bread.

-You can also get a behind-the-scenes look at how Aphrodite Delights make their famous Loukoumi Geroskipou, a soft and chewy sweet covered in sugar powder.
+Get a behind-the-scenes look at how Aphrodite Delights make their famous Loukoumi Geroskipou, a soft and chewy sweet covered in sugar powder.

 Aphrodite Delights has been using the same recipe for over a hundred years for their traditional sweets.
 You can purchase a range of sweets from their shop, with several different flavours and with or without nuts.